Naim08/AiEmail/README.md

     *   Cost Management: AI inference can be expensive.
 Monitoring and managing API call costs.
 -   Authentication: JWT
     *   Token Security: Ensuring JWT tokens are stored securely (e.g., not in local storage due to XSS attacks).

-## Accomplished over the Weekend

-*   All members of the team finished the MERN tutorials
-*   Implement user authorization on database backend - Naim(completed on Sunday)
-*   Wrote Project Proposal and planned work for the week.

 ## Meet the Team